Elizabethan Religious Settlement: Puritanism

 In 1572, a bill was introduced in the Queen's 4th Parliament that would allow Protestants, with their bishop's permission, to omit ceremonies from the 1559 prayer book, and bishops would be further empowered to license clergymen to use the French and Dutch stranger church liturgies.
-Roman Catholics, however, would have no such freedom.
+Catholics, however, would have no such freedom.
 The Queen did not approve, disliking any attempt to undermine the concept of religious uniformity and her own religious settlement.

 By 1572, the debate between Puritans and conformists had entered a new phase—church government had replaced vestments as the major issue.
 While Parliament still met, Thomas Wilcox and John Field published An Admonition to the Parliament that condemned "Popish abuses yet remaining in the English Church" and episcopal polity.
 It called for the church to be organised according to presbyterian polity.
 In November, A Second Admonition to Parliament was published—most likely authored by Thomas Cartwright or Christopher Goodman—which presented a more detailed proposal for church reform along presbyterian lines.
 John Whitgift of Cambridge University, a leading advocate for conformity, published a reply in October 1572, and he and Cartwright subsequently entered into a pamphlet war.
 The Admonition Controversy was not a disagreement over soteriology—both Cartwright and Whitgift believed in predestination and that human works played no role in salvation.
 Rather, the Admonition's authors believed that presbyterianism was the only biblical form of church government, whereas Whitgift argued that no single form of church government was commanded in the Bible.
 Under Field's leadership, the Classical Movement was active among Puritans within the Church of England throughout the 1570s and 1580s.
 Puritan clergy in this movement organised local presbyteries or classes, from which the movement took its name.
 Through the 1580s, Puritans were organised enough to conduct what were essentially covert national synods.